 - struggling to divert from or maintain a schedule

 - feelings of anxiety or overwhelm when interacting with colleagues or customers

 Over time, some people may thrive and build resistance, moving past or learning to cope with these difficulties.
 Others may continue to struggle and could benefit from additional support.
 Encouraging well-being, openness, and inclusivity can all help to foster a more positive work environment for everyone.

 What are the benefits of neurodiversity in the workplace?

 Working with neurodiverse colleagues can have a significant benefit to your workplace and teams.
-Offering a different way of seeing the world as well as unique skills, ensuring your workplace is inclusive and supportive for all employees is important.
+Offering a different way of seeing the world as well as unique skills, and ensuring your workplace is inclusive and supportive for all employees is important.

 While not everyone feels that having a label is helpful, others benefit from an official diagnosis.
 For some, it can help them to better understand why some things are difficult, helping them find new ways to deal with them.
-For others, it can be a step towards gaining the right support, access to services and benefits.
+For others, it can be a step towards gaining the right support and access to services and benefits.
 If your GP refers you, you may see a multidisciplinary team or an individual professional (such as a psychiatrist or clinical psychologist).

-Neurodiversity affirming psychotherapy is an approach to supporting mental health.
+Neurodiversity-affirming psychotherapy is an approach to supporting mental health.
 Focusing on individual strengths and unique abilities, this therapeutic approach helps individuals to tap into and recognise their positive attributes and work towards meeting personal goals.
-Supporting individuals in learning self-advocacy skills to allow them to create opportunities to thrive, your therapist can help you to discover alternatives to masking and trying to fit neurotypical norms that may be negatively impacting your self-worth, overall sense of well-being, or mental health.
+Supporting individuals in learning self-advocacy skills to allow them to create opportunities to thrive, your therapist can help you discover alternatives to masking and trying to fit neurotypical norms that may be negatively impacting your self-worth, overall sense of well-being, or mental health.